NJ Bankruptcy Law Firms

 • In a Court proceeding, the man who was bitten won a $110,695 default judgment.

-• Shortly thereafter, the “nose biter” filed a Chapter 7 bankruptcy and wanted to discharge this debt.
+• Shortly thereafter, the “nose biter” filed for Chapter 7 bankruptcy and wanted to discharge this debt.

 • The Bankruptcy Court thought it was a ridiculous defense that the Debtor acted in self-defense.